Digital-Working-Group/natural-language-processing/spacy/README.md

 # Linguistic Features: SpaCy
-This repository contains scripts that show examples of how to use the [spaCy Python library](https://spacy.io/usage/linguistic-features) to generate linguistic features from raw text input.
+This repository contains examples of how to use the [spaCy Python library](https://spacy.io/usage/linguistic-features) to generate linguistic features from raw text input.

 ## Installation
 ### Without Docker